 Meaning and History

 Whatever was made from the first Dr. Pepper, all of these ingredients were once in the Morrison’s Old Corner pharmacy.
 In 1885, a new pharmacist, Charles Courtice Alderton, began working there.
-He loved to experiment with different fruit extracts and sweeteners, mixing soft drinks based on them.
+He loved experimenting with different fruit extracts and sweeteners, mixing soft drinks based on them.
 Soda sold quickly, but one composition of drinks sold the fastest.
 Customers especially liked the Waco drink, which in the future became known as Dr. Pepper.
-This name was given to him by Wade Morrison, the owner of the pharmacy.
+Wade Morrison, the pharmacy owner, gave him this name.

 Why Dr. Pepper?
 There is still no definite answer to this question.
-Someone is trying to connect the brand name with real personalities: for example, with the famous surgeon Charles T. Pepper or with a certain Dr. William Alexander Reed Pepper, who is believed to have lived next door to Morrison.
+Someone is trying to connect the brand name with real personalities, such as the famous surgeon Charles T. Pepper or a certain Dr. William Alexander Reed Pepper, who is believed to have lived next door to Morrison.

 According to another version, the word “Dr” was used without reference to the profession.
 Skeptics believe it was only added to inspire consumer confidence.
 After all, the mention of a doctor is associated with a healing effect; that is, the drink is automatically equated to a useful medicine.

-There are whole legends behind these assumptions, but none of them has real evidence.
+There are legends behind these assumptions, but none have real evidence.
 It is only known that Wade Morrison named the trademark Dr. Pepper after Charles Courtice Alderton handed him the Waco recipe.
-The drink was in great demand, so the owner of the pharmacy was forced to expand production.
-Now the famous brand belongs to the Dr. Pepper Snapple Group.
+The drink was in great demand, so the pharmacy owner was forced to expand production.
+Now, the famous brand belongs to the Dr. Pepper Snapple Group.
 His museum has preserved old logos that have served as a model for modern design.

 What is Dr Pepper?